 You can find crappie with a temperature gauge and you can also use your intuition.
 Traditionally, we found crappie simply covering water by casting the bobber and jig set up described above.
 If there are a couple of tools available today however that didn’t exist a decade ago, those tools would be the Lowrance side imaging and the Active Target transducer.
 The side imaging can work extremely well to simply find fish in shallow water, especially fish that are in four to ten feet of water, halfway down in the water column or over a clean, smooth bottom.
 The Active Target enables you to see how the fish are moving and allows you to follow the fish.
 Both transducers complement each other and offer an effective one-two punch that we couldn’t have fathomed a decade ago.

-In many regions across the Midwest, the spring crappie fishing is one of the hottest tickets.
+In many regions across the Midwest, spring crappie fishing is one of the hottest tickets.
 Many states also have closed game fish seasons where crappie fishing opportunities are one of the few open fishing seasons.
 Anglers can get their boats wet and target a fish that is in season.
 Don’t know of many anglers that don’t enjoy targeting crappie.
 A great fishing opportunity that is a right of passage each spring.

 Thill America’s Favorite Float